Midjourney Wants Studios to Show Their AI Cards

 Midjourney is turning the tables on Hollywood, demanding studios disclose their own internal AI usage as part of an ongoing legal fight.
 This one is worth watching closely.

 Midjourney is currently tangled up in a lawsuit with three major Hollywood studios, and rather than just playing defense, they are going on offense.
 Their legal team is pushing to force those same studios to open up about how they actually use AI internally.
-I think that is a genuinely clever move, and the implications stretch way beyond this one courtroom.
+That is a genuinely clever move, and the implications stretch well beyond this one courtroom.

 The "You Do It Too" Defense

-Look, I am not a lawyer, but I do follow how AI tools get used across creative industries pretty closely.
+This is not legal analysis, but how AI tools get used across creative industries is directly relevant here.
 What Midjourney seems to be arguing, at least in spirit, is that the studios suing them are not exactly strangers to AI themselves.
 If that turns out to be true and verifiable, it reframes the whole conversation around who gets to set the rules here.

 Studios have been quietly experimenting with generative tools for visual effects, script analysis, casting research, and probably a dozen other workflows most of us do not hear about.
 So the idea that they are purely victims of AI disruption starts to look a little shaky when you dig into it.